Newport West (UK Parliament constituency)

+The constituency was abolished as part of the 2023 Periodic Review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales for the 2024 United Kingdom general election.
+Its wards were split between the existing Newport East constituency and a new constituency named Newport West and Islwyn.

 Boundaries

-The constituency comprises the electoral divisions of Allt-yr-yn, Bettws, Caerleon, Gaer, Graig, Malpas, Marshfield, Pillgwenlly, Rogerstone, Shaftesbury, Stow Hill and Tredegar Park in the city of Newport.
-The western and northern boundaries are formed by the city boundary, the eastern boundary by the River Usk, and the southern boundary by the Bristol Channel.
+The constituency comprised the electoral divisions of Allt-yr-yn, Bettws, Caerleon, Gaer, Graig, Malpas, Marshfield, Pillgwenlly, Rogerstone, Shaftesbury, Stow Hill and Tredegar Park in the city of Newport.
+The western and northern boundaries were formed by the city boundary, the eastern boundary by the River Usk, and the southern boundary by the Bristol Channel.

 History

 Newport West was created when the former Newport constituency was split into two seats in 1983.
 The seat was won on a narrow three-figure majority by the Conservatives.
-However, Labour's Paul Flynn gained the seat in 1987 and held it until his death in 2019.
+However, Paul Flynn gained the seat for the Labour Party in 1987 and held it until his death in 2019.